Invariance and naturality of knot lattice homology and homotopy: Links of Singularity and Generalized Algebraic Links

 \item If a component of \(\Delta\) looks like

 where \(b\geq 0\) and \(c\geq 1\), then the corresponding component of \(\Gamma\) looks like

 \item Any components of \(\Delta\) that look like

-with \(k>1\) and \(e_i\leq 2\) for all \(i\), appear as is in \(\Gamma\)
+with \(k>1\) and \(e_i\leq 2\) for all \(i\), appear as is in \(\Gamma\).

-\item For all remaining components, substitute portions of the graph that look like the figures on the left with the portions on the right.
+\item For all remaining components, substitute portions of the graph that look like the figures on the left with the portions on the right for \(e\leq -3\) and \(b\geq 1\).

-Substitutions 2-4 are the substitutions in Theorem 8.2 of \cite{calcForPlumbing}. \end{enumerate} Furthermore graph \(\Delta\) can be recovered from \(\Gamma\). \end{proposition} \begin{proof} Collapsing the path from an unweighted vertex \(v_0\) to the first vertex \(v\) either not represented by a sphere or of degree greater than or equal to 3 can be achieved by a sequence of R8 moves, and the sequence of moves needed for the rest of the reductions is covered by \cite{calcForPlumbing}.
+Substitutions 2-4 are the substitutions in Theorem 8.2 of \cite{calcForPlumbing}. \end{enumerate} Furthermore graph \(\Delta\) can be recovered from \(\Gamma\) with a choice of meridinal slopes on the boundary components. \end{proposition} \begin{proof} Collapsing the path from an unweighted vertex \(v_0\) to the first vertex \(v\) either not represented by a sphere or of degree greater than or equal to 3 can be achieved by a sequence of R8 moves, and Theorem 8.2 of \cite{calcForPlumbing} demonstrates the validity of moves (2)-(4).
 What needs to be shown is that after these moves, the resulting graph, which we will call \(\Gamma'\) is in normal form.

-To check N1, note that no more R8 moves can be applied, and remaining substitutions prevent there from being any R2 moves on \(\Gamma'\) that violate N1.
-Furthermore, we started with no zero framed spheres, and the moves do not produce any 0 framed spheres of degree greater than or equal to 2.
+Now, we check N1, which states that the moves R1-R8 cannot be applied except on components of the form in substitution 3.
+R8 moves require degree 1 vertices representing disks which we have removed in Substitution 1 and do not reappear in Substitutions 2-4.
+The starting positions for substitutions 2-4 include any starting case for an R2 moves on \(\Gamma'\) that could violate N1.
+Furthermore, we started with no zero framed spheres, and the moves do not produce any 0 framed spheres.
 Thus there are no R3-R6 moves available on \(\Gamma'\).
 Finally none of the starting components of R7 moves could be produced by the moves described above, nor are any of them negative definite.
 Thus there will be no R7 moves on \(\Gamma'\).
-We assumed that there were no R1 moves available, and the moves provided do not produce any -1 or +1 framed vertices, and thus here will be no R1 moves available on \(\Gamma'\).
+We assumed that there were no R1 moves available, and the moves provided do not produce any -1 or +1 framed spheres, and thus here will be no R1 moves available on \(\Gamma'\).
 Hence, \(\Gamma'\) satisfies N1.

-Any chains, paths of vertices representing spheres of degree 1 or 2, produced in this process have weight less than or equal to \(-2\), and the same can be said for all chains of \(\Delta\).
-Thus, \(\Gamma'\) satisfies N2.
+The chains, paths of vertices representing spheres of degree 1 or 2, produced in this process have weight less than or equal to \(-2\).
+All other chains of \(\Gamma'\) came from chains of \(\Delta\) and thus also have weights less than or equal to \(-2\).
+This is precisely what is needed for \(\Gamma'\) to satisfy N2.